LoFP LoFP / t1112

 administrator may change this registry setting. filter as needed.

-administrators may enable or disable this feature that may cause some false positive, however is not common. filter as needed.
+administrators may enable or disable this feature that may cause some false positive.

 disabling these features for legitimate purposes is not a common use case but can still be implemented by the administrators. filter as needed.